yew011/Sparse_Array/README.md

-There will be 5 functions designed (pseudocode) as follows: construct_trie_( ) : constructor function destruct_trie_( Trie * ) : destruct all dynamically created variables
+There will be 5 functions designed (pseudocode) as follows: construct_trie_( ) : constructor function
+=== just initialize everything to NULL.

+destruct_trie_( Trie * ) : destruct all dynamically created variables
+=== post order traversal and free the dynamically allocated memory.

+insert_element_( Trie *, index, value ) : update the value at the provided index
+=== check the passed in parameters
+=== check from the root (level 0) to the corresponding leaf. if any node is not
+=== created, create it (malloc). if the node has no children, create 256 children
+=== and assign the pointer to the pointer (trie ** children).

+element_at_( Trie *, index ) : return the value at the provided index
+=== check the exsitance of element, if existed, return the value, otherwise, return -1

-insert_element_( Trie *, index, value ) : update the value at the provided index element_at_( Trie *, index ) : return the value at the provided index iterate( Trie * ) : iterate through the sparse array and print the elements
+iterate( Trie * ) : iterate through the sparse array and print the elements
+=== iterate through the sparse array and only print those values that are non-default

 ============